paritytech/polkadot-sdk/docs/CONTRIBUTING.md

 there is no PR merged that is not ready.
 It is only allowed to merge such a PR if the code is disabled, not used or in any other way clearly tagged as experimental.
-It is expected that master is always releasable and that all PRs got tested well enough that they likelyhood of critical bugs is quite small.
+It is expected that master is always releasable and that all PRs got tested well enough that the likelihood of critical bugs is quite small.

 ### Labels